-Systematic studies and in-depth studies on the phenomenon of resistance from GD after the beginning of puberty suppression in adolescence are lacking.
+Systematic studies and in-depth studies on the phenomenon of desistance from GD after the beginning of puberty suppression in adolescence are lacking.
 Little is known about the psychological processes behind such desisting outcomes.
 This case report illustrates that after the beginning of treatment with puberty blockers desistance from GD can occur and that gender identity is often more dynamic and less binary than supposed.
 This supports the hypothesis that the development of gender identity based on ongoing self-exploration and reflection is not "automatically" impaired or even haltered by suppressing the secretion of sex hormones with GnRHa.
 Rather psychosexual development including gender identity development can progress despite suppressed sex hormone levels.
-On the one hand, this case illustrates the potential benefit of puberty suppression as a medically reversible treatment option in cases of GD in early adolescence, in which later resistance may occur despite careful and sufficient clinical assessment before starting this treatment.
+On the one hand, this case illustrates the potential benefit of puberty suppression as a medically reversible treatment option in cases of GD in early adolescence, in which later desistance may occur in spite of careful and sufficient clinical assessment before starting this treatment.
 On the other hand, this case underlines the necessity of careful assessment and profound information of young patients with GD and their parents or legal guardians before starting endocrine treatment.
-This includes information about the possibility of later resistance, as well as diverse outcomes, in particular not only binary ones.
-Non-binary gender identity appears to be becoming more common among adolescents presenting at gender clinics [40].
-Non-binary youths are highly vulnerable and have important health care needs [19].
-For health professionals, it underlines the necessity of careful case monitoring and reassessment after starting treatment with puberty blockers in gender dysphoric youths and before starting partially irreversible interventions, such as gender-affirming hormone treatment.
+This includes information about the possibility of later desistance, as well as diverse outcomes, in particular not only binary ones.
+A non-binary gender identity appears to be becoming more common among adolescents presenting at gender clinics [40].
+Nonbinary youths are highly vulnerable and have important health care needs [19].
+For health professionals, it underlines the necessity of careful case monitoring and reassessment after starting treatment with puberty blockers in gender dysphoric youths and before starting partially irreversible interventions, such as gender affirming hormone treatment.

 In the case of CS, the ongoing pubertal maturation with increasing feminizing bodily features led to major distress and psychological symptoms.
 The gender dysphoric and depressive symptoms decreased under the treatment with puberty blockers, CS felt temporarily relieved.
-This observation is in line with findings that early medical interventions improve the psychosocial functioning and well-being in gender dysphoric adolescents [40,41].
-In the vast majority of cases, in which GD persists into adulthood, the life-long mental health-related gain of preventing irreversible masculine or feminine body features can be considered substantial.
+This observation is in line with findings that early medical interventions improve the psychosocial functioning and wellbeing in gender dysphoric adolescents [16,41].
+In the vast majority of cases, in which GD persists into adulthood, the life-long mental health related gain of preventing irreversible masculine or feminine body features can be considered substantial.
 However, in CS's case, a medically caused "irreversible consolidation" of the transgender pathway by the endocrine intervention of administering puberty blockers was not observed.
 CS could make use of a reflecting "moratorium" with her maturing body to find out that the perspective of masculinization of her body appearance through gender-affirming hormone treatment would be incongruent with her gender identity.
-CS expressed feelings of doubt, fear, and shame regarding the option of social retransition, however, she was able to reflect on this as coping with her process of gender identity development.
-In her retrospect the use of GnRHa 'had bought' time which enabled her to further explore her gender identity and to critically question her desire for somatic sex-reassigning procedures.
-Through psychological treatment, it was possible to support CS in her individual decisions.
+CS expressed feelings of doubt, fear and shame regarding the option of social retransition, however, she was able to reflect this as coping with her process of gender identity development.
+In her own retrospect the use of GnRHa 'had bought' time which enabled her to further explore her gender identity and to critically question her desire for somatic sexreassigning procedures.
+Through psychological treatment it was possible to support CS in her individual decisions.
 She could develop a perspective in which she did not regret her "transitional transition", rather seeing it as a coherent process of her gender identity formation.
-Thus, the conclusion of this case report is in line with the WPATH standards of care which suggest an affirmative treatment approach for GD in adolescents in which medical treatment options should be offered to patients step by step after careful clinical as.
-However, the ethical dilemma remains in any treatment decisions with gender-diverse youths.
-Potential long-term consequences of medical interventions in cases of later resistance from GD have to be carefully weighed against potentially harmful consequences of irreversible masculinization or feminization of the bodily appearance on the mental health of gender dysphoric youths.
-To improve security in treatment decisions, longitudinal follow-up studies on larger cohorts of transgender adolescents treated with GnRHa are needed.
+Thus, the conclusion of this case report is in line with the WPATH standards of care [20] which suggest an affirmative treatment approach for GD in adolescents in which medical treatment options should be offered to patients step by step after careful clinical assessments and re-assessments.